John 11, 4-6

 In other words, what we often call ‘miracles’ are used in John as ‘confirming signs’ of who Jesus is.
 In fact, in 20:31 the writer of John states ‘these [signs] have been written so that you may believe that Jesus is the Christ, the Son of God’.

 Jesus, in today’s opening verse, says the same thing: ‘Lazarus’ illness will glorify the Son of God.’
 We will, in the next few days, discover that by delaying His journey by two days He is empowering the story even more.

 Often we want God to act now, at this precise moment.
 Sometimes, looking back, we discover that by biding His time the outcome is more powerful and is a better testimony to God.

 Perhaps we need to learn to engage God in our need; then leave Him to respond.
 May the outcome glorify the Son of God.

 Read this extract: A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
 He would either be a lunatic – on a level with the man who says he is a poached egg – or else he would be the Devil of Hell.

 You must make your choice.
 Either this man was, and is, the Son of God: or else a madman or something worse.
 You can shut Him up for a fool, you can spit at Him and kill Him as a demon; or you can fall at His feet and call Him Lord and God.

 But let us not come with any patronising nonsense about His being a great human teacher.
 He has not left that open to us.
 He did not intend to.

-Write a one line summary of what is being argued within this text, there is in fact a historical classic.
-Memorise it, it may be come in handy when you’re one day challenged about your faith in Christ.
+Write a one-line summary of what is being argued within this text.
+Memorise it - it may come in handy when you’re one day challenged about your faith in Christ.

 Something to pray